helnguyen/CS-330-Getting-Started-With-MATLAB/README.md

 ### Naming Conventions:
    - MATLAB is case-sensitive
+   - Structure names should begin with a capital letter.
+   - Named constants (including globals) should be all uppercase using underscore to separate words.
+   - Names of functions should be written in lower case.
-   - Variable names are created from alphanumeric characters and should be written in lowercase with words separated by underscores (snake_case).
-Camel case is also used but less common (camelCase).
+   - Variable names should be in mixed case starting with lower case.
+Varibles could also be written in lowercase with words separated by underscores (snake_case).
-   - Variable names cannot start with a number.
-They must begin with a letter or an underscore.
+   - Variable names must start with a letter, followed by letters, digits, or underscores.
-   - Naming conventions typically use lowercase letters with underscores to separate words (e.g., `my_variable_name`).
-Camel case (e.g., `myVariableName`) is also used but less common.
+   - Acronyms, even if normally uppercase, should be mixed or lower case.

 ### Data Types